 Under "Purpose/Description," identify the types of fringe benefits to be covered and the costs of benefit(s) for each staff position.
 Allowable fringe benefits typically include FICA, Worker's Compensation, Retirement, SUTA, Health and Life Insurance, IRA, and 401K.
 You may provide a calculation for total benefits as a percentage of the salaries to which they apply or list each benefit as a separate item.
-If a fringe amount is over 30%, please list separately.
+If a fringe benefit amount is over 30%, please list covered items separately and justify the high cost.
 Holidays, leave, and other similar vacation benefits are not included in the fringe benefit rates but are absorbed into the personnel expenses (salary) budget line item.
-Uncommon or exceptionally high-cost benefits should be itemized and justified.